ASA Social Fund for Hidden Peoples

 ASA cooperates with CERESAV and supports CERESAV’s activities centered around CERESAV’s rehabilitation and health services and projects for survivors of acid attacks.

-ASA has produced a film highlighting the issues of acid violence and the work of CERESAV, "Unveiling the Scars."
+ASA has produced a film highlighting the issues of acid violence and the work of CERESAV, "Living Beyond the Violence."